Breeders Crown 3YO Filly Pace

 The Breeders Crown 3YO Filly Pace is a harness racing event for three-year-old Standardbred filly pacers.
 It is one part of the Breeders Crown annual series of twelve races for both Standardbred trotters and trotters.
 First run in 1985, it is contested over a distance of one mile.
 Race organizers have awarded the event to various racetracks across North America.

 Historical race events

 In 2010, Pocono Downs became the first venue to host all 12 events on a single night.
+The race ended in a dead heat for the first time in 2025.